-This will open the sub-menu with the options, which are divided in two tabs: the "Default" and the "Custom" tabs:
+This will open the sub-menu with the options, which are divided into two tabs: the "Default" and the "Custom" tabs:

 Use the Default tab

-The first tab is the "Default" one, that contains the list of the available text styles.
-If you hover over the "Paragraph" option, another sub menu will open on the right side:
+The first tab is the "Default" one, which contains the list of the available text styles.
+If you hover over the "Paragraph" option, another sub-menu will open on the right side:

 Update Paragraph to match